 Mankato’s location nestled in the beautiful Minnesota River Valley lends itself perfectly to incredible fall road trips regardless of who you have in tow.
 Gather your loved ones, choose your path and find lasting memories amidst breathtaking scenery, wildlife and adventure.
 Be sure to plan your trip during the best time to take in vibrant fall colors in the Mankato area, which is from late September to the middle of October.

-If you want to time is just right, check out the DNR’s fall color finder here.
+If you want to time it just right, check out the DNR’s fall color finder here.

 Now let’s start planning your itinerary.